23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Half Moon Bay state beach 4 miles of golden sand on the pacific coast near San Francisco

-Tip: Parking is limited on the road to the beach, so arrive early to secure a spot.
+Tip: Parking is limited on the road leading to the beach, so arrive early to secure a spot.

 5. Pigeon Point Lighthouse